Recover Fast in a Complex Environment

 - Gain a higher degree of protection across workloads—even as they grow over time

-Recover applications and data on-premises and in the cloud, including across clouds, and from clouds to on-premises locations.
+Recover applications and data on-site and in the cloud, including across clouds, and from clouds to on-site locations.

 “The data stored in our disaster recovery data center and the cloud could be up and running within an hour.”